Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Introduction

 \subsection{Summary of results}

-In this work we use the momentum-resolved truncated propagator approach to study RP resonances in systems with one conserved quantity.
+In this work we study RP resonances of systems with one conserved quantity.
 We focus on many-body quantum circuits with a local U(1) conserved quantity and local gates.
+Such systems, with their associated transport, are of direct experimental interest for NISQ machines~\cite{john,Maruyoshi,google}, and are the simplest theoretical setting with a conserved quantity\footnote{Implementation of the truncated propagator method is simpler for quantum circuits compared to Hamiltonian systems due to a sharp light-cone.
+In addition, one has conserved magnetization with a 1-local density instead of \diffa{conserved} energy with a 2-local density.}.
 Our generic conclusions are demonstrated on magnetization-conserving circuits with 3-site interaction and 3-site translational invariance.
-Such systems with their associated magnetization transport are of direct experimental interest for NISQ machines~\cite{john,Maruyoshi,google}, and are the simplest theoretical setting with a conserved quantity~\footnote{Implementation of the truncated propagator method is simpler for quantum circuits compared to Hamiltonian systems due to a sharp light-cone.
-In addition, one has a 1-local conserved magnetization density instead of a 2-local energy density.}.

-As mentioned, we use the truncated operator propagator~\cite{prosenRuelleResonancesQuantum2002} in its momentum-resolved form~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}, which will allow us to extract transport properties from the momentum dependence of RP resonances.
-Some work has been done on the connection between RP resonances and diffusion in classical systems~\cite{gaspardDiffusionEffusionChaotic1992,khodasRelaxationInvariantDensity2000}, and conserved quantities have been briefly mentioned in previous Lindblad weak dissipation works~\cite{moriLiouvilliangapAnalysisOpen2024,yoshimuraTheoryIrreversibilityQuantum2025}, as well as for a truncated propagator of the kicked Ising model in a prethermalized regime (or the Hamiltonian limit) in a recent preprint~\cite{prethermal}.
+As mentioned, we use the truncated operator propagator~\cite{prosenRuelleResonancesQuantum2002} in its quasi-momentum-resolved form~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}, which allows us to extract transport properties from the momentum dependence of RP resonances.
+Some work has been done on the connection between RP resonances and diffusion in classical systems~\cite{gaspardDiffusionEffusionChaotic1992,khodasRelaxationInvariantDensity2000}, and conserved quantities have been briefly mentioned in previous Lindblad weak dissipation works~\cite{moriLiouvilliangapAnalysisOpen2024,yoshimuraTheoryIrreversibilityQuantum2025}, as well as for the truncated propagator of the kicked Ising model in a prethermalized regime (or the Hamiltonian limit) in a recent preprint~\cite{prethermal}. \mzz{We also note that a somewhat related idea of dropping operators with many non-identity Pauli operators has been used in Ref.~\cite{PhysRevB.105.075131}, where the authors introduce a numerical Lindblad evolution method that aims to reach the long-time hydrodynamic behavior.}